santa hat

 If you’re not a master of booru tagging, you can see what the auto-labeler offers you (see step after next) and if your character has existing booru entires, you can start by checking them for ideas of what tags to use.
 Beware both these are often overly basic and sometimes even wrong (mistaking a skirt+jacket for a dress and the like).
 Note that SD (etc.) has some inherent properties to common clothing types.
 For example, a "jacket" can open, and typically opens down the center and generations can actually figure that out even if you have no pics with the jacket open in training.
 If you have a general idea of a tag but don’t know if there’s actually one for it, you can search the list of tags on a booru for a queries with wildcards (“*shirt*” will find all tags with “shirt” in their name, “*shirt” will find all tags that end in exactly “shirt” but can have anything in front of them) and sort by most used.
 Anything with 500+ uses tends to be usable (Maybe only 400+ if SD can connect it to non-tag uses in data like “spacecraft interior”).
 You can also ask for help if you're really stuck.

 One thing to leave out is eye color.
-As mentioned earlier, color is easily inserted at prompt time, and even official art is often very sloppy about keeping eye color consistent: Shades of “green eyes” are all over the place (even without getting into the complicated stuff about language and the perception of color), and some eye styles don’t really have a clear color to begin with.
+As mentioned earlier, color is easily inserted at prompt time, and even official art is often very sloppy about keeping eye color consistent: Shades of “green eyes” are all over the place (even without getting into the complicated stuff about language and the perception of color), and some artstyles styles don’t really have a clear eye color to begin with.
 For some more ambiguous tags (“collar”) or rarer tags, be aware of what the tags you use will generate (easiest way is to just gen a picture with that tag and minimal other stuff) before using them.
 If you’re training multiple outfits, try to use dissimilar tags for parts that are different (instead of shared accessories) when possible (such as one is a “bow” and the other a “ribbon” instead of both being bows).

-Once you’ve got your stuff, list it out in sequence in order of roughly head to toe.
+Once you’ve got your initial tags, list it out in sequence in order of roughly head to toe.
 The order makes it a lot easier to implement the tags when tagging, and easier for the end user to use when you include this in the description, since you can just remove stuff like “socks, shoes” off the end if the camera is too high to show them.
 Also note down any image source tags for styles in your training data.
 It is very important to include these if your training data is 3D (video game screenshots or CG animation), and they are still helpful in general for controlling style even with 2D data.

 The next step is going to vary a bit based on if you train locally or with the on-site trainer, but the general idea is the same.
 For the on-site trainer go to “create” on the top bar and select train.
 There pick the type of LoRA you want to train (such as character) and give it a name.
 The name here will determine the file name and to make it stable for on-site use you want a relatively short name with only “standard” English characters (see my dedicated article on the issue this works around.
 You can rename a resource’s page name later but this doesn't change file name.).
-Generally “[character name] ([work name])” is sufficient though if the work has been rebooted under the same name or (like an American comic) had multiple artists and you're only capturing one you'll want to specify the incarnation.
+Generally “[character name] ([work name])” is sufficient, though if the work has been rebooted under the same name or (like an American comic) had multiple artists and you're only capturing one you'll want to specify the incarnation.
 After that, upload your images and hit auto-label, listing tags you’ve decided on under blacklist, then set the tags to generate to 30 and start the process (this may take a few minutes).
 Now open the list of tags and look through it.
 Pick out any useful tags you didn’t think of (“short hair with long locks”) and add them to your list of tags to use.

 Actually tagging